 With that in mind, we can identify 87 Temple members who survived.
 They included 36 people who began their day in Jonestown:

 • Hyacinth Thrash, who slept through the deaths;

-• Stanley Clayton, Odell Rhodes, and Grover Cleveland Davis, three black men who (independently of each other) decided not to participate in the deaths;
+• Stanley Clayton, Odell Rhodes, and Grover Cleveland Davis, three men who (independently of each other) decided not to participate in the deaths;

 • Tim Carter, Michael Carter, and Mike Prokes, who were dispatched by the Jonestown leadership to carry money to the Soviet Embassy in Georgetown (Prokes committed suicide four months later);

 • 16 defectors – including Larry Layton, who posed as a defector – who accompanied Leo Ryan’s congressional party from Jonestown and who came under attack at the airstrip; and

 • 11 Jonestown residents in a party led by Richard Clark who left the community on the morning of 18 November and walked to Matthews Ridge (go here for an FAQ on this group).

 • Herbert Newell and Clifford Gieg, who had been dispatched from Jonestown early that morning to take a Temple boat – the Cudjoe – down the Kaituma River for supplies;